 Print Location: ML460 .C36 2004

 American Memory is a gateway to the Library of Congress's vast resources of digitized American historical materials.
-Comprising more than 9 million items that document U.S. history and culture, American Memory is organized into more than 100 thematic collections based on their original format, their subject matter, or who first created, assembled, or donated them to the Library.
+Comprising more than 9 million items that document U.S. history and culture, American Memory is organized into more than 100 thematic collections.

 Digitized materials from the New York Philharmonic archives.
 Includes scores, programs, press clippings, business documents, images, film, audio, and video.
 Digitization in progress, beginning with materials from 1943-70.